-Because a tree is basically half carbon, there is no better place for a tree to grow, than the tropics with their warmth and moisture, two and a half acres, can soak up to ten tones of carbon each year for several decades.
+As trees photosynthesis they absorb CO2, because a tree is basically half carbon there is no better place for a tree to grow than the tropics with their warmth and moisture, two and a half acres can soak up to ten tons of carbon each year for several decades.

-If you do the maths, that means that one million square kilometres can lock away 1000 million tones of carbon.
+If you do the maths, that means that one million square kilometers can lock away 1000 million tons of carbon.

-If this is a subject that touches a nerve, then follow the link to help save the precious rainforest.
+If this is a subject that touches a nerve, then follow the link, to help save our precious rain forests.